TeleworkInc/gdev/README.md

-An additional small twist that gnv adds is, because it explicitly only ever compiles exports, there will never really be a situation where the `default` export would be empty (or violate the following assumption), **named exports are also exported as the `default` export**.
+An additional small twist that gnv adds is, because it explicitly only ever compiles exports, there will never really be a situation where the `default` export would be empty by default, so if a `default` export is not defined, all **named exports are exported as the `default` export**.
 This is a little ugly in the source, and, using the gnv project itself as an example, looks like:

 #### Generated development bundle at `dev/node.mjs`
 ```javascript